When your ketone levels are elevated, you’re considered to be in ketosis. Signs can include changes to your breath, appetite, or energy levels.

-The ketogenic diet is a popular, effective way to lose weight and improve health.
+The ketogenic, or keto, diet is a popular, effective way to lose weight and improve your health.

-When followed correctly, this low-carb, high-fat diet will raise blood ketone levels.
+When followed correctly, this low carb, high fat diet will raise your blood levels of ketones.

 Here are 10 common signs and symptoms of ketosis, both positive and negative.

-It's actually a common side effect.
-Many people on ketogenic diets and similar diets, such as the Atkins diet, report that their breath takes on a fruity smell.
+Many people on keto and similar diets, like the Atkins diet, report that their breath takes on an unusual, fruity smell.

-This is caused by elevated ketone levels.
-The specific culprit is acetone, a ketone that exits the body in your urine and breath (4).
+Elevated ketone levels cause the bad breath.
+The specific culprit is acetone, a ketone that exits the body in your urine and breath (3).

 While this breath may be less than ideal for your social life, it can be a positive sign for your diet.
-Many ketogenic dieters brush their teeth several times per day, or use sugar-free gum to solve the issue.
+Brushing your teeth several times per day or using sugar-free gum can resolve the issue.

-If you’re using gum or other alternatives like sugar-free drinks, check the label for carbs.
-These may raise your blood sugar levels and reduce ketone levels.
+Check the nutrition label for carbs if you’re using gum or other alternatives like sugar-free drinks.
+These products may raise your blood sugar levels and reduce your ketone levels.

-Bottom Line: The ketone acetone is partly expelled via your breath, which can cause bad or fruity-smelling breath on a ketogenic diet.
+The ketone acetone is partly expelled via your breath.
+It can cause bad or fruity-smelling breath for people on a keto diet.

 After the initial rapid drop in water weight, you should continue to lose body fat consistently as long as you stick to the diet and remain in a calorie deficit.

-One of the hallmarks of a ketogenic diet is a reduction in blood sugar levels and an increase in ketones.
+One of the hallmarks of a keto diet is a reduction in blood sugar levels and an increase in ketones.

-As you progress further into a ketogenic diet, you will start to burn fat and ketones as the main fuel sources.
+As you progress into a keto diet, you’ll start to burn fat and ketones as your main fuel sources.

-According to some experts on the ketogenic diet, nutritional ketosis is defined as blood ketones ranging from 0.5–3.0 mmol/L.
+According to some experts on the keto diet, nutritional ketosis is defined as blood ketones equal to or above 0.5 millimolar (mM) (8).

-A test kit also costs around $30–$40, and then an additional $5 per test.
-For this reason, most people will just perform one test per week, or every two weeks.
+What’s more, test kits can be expensive.
+For this reason, most people will just perform one test per week or every other week.

-Bottom Line: Testing blood ketone levels with a monitor is the most accurate way to measure whether you are in ketosis or not.
+Testing blood ketone levels with a monitor is the most accurate way to determine whether you’re in ketosis.

 Another way to measure blood ketone levels is a breath analyzer.

-This helps give you an idea about your body’s ketone levels, since more acetone leaves the body when you are in nutritional ketosis (11).
+This gives you an idea of your body’s ketone levels since more acetone leaves the body when you’re in nutritional ketosis (

-The use of acetone breath analyzers has been shown to be fairly accurate, but less accurate than the blood monitor method.
+The use of acetone breath analyzers has been shown to be fairly accurate, though less accurate than the blood monitor method (

-These also measure ketone excretion through the urine and can be a quick and cheap method to assess your ketone levels daily.
-However, they are not considered very reliable.
+They can be a quick and cheap method to assess your ketone levels each day.
+However, they’re not considered very reliable.

-Bottom Line: You can measure your ketone levels with a breath analyzer or urine strips.
-However, they are not as accurate as a blood monitor.
+You can measure your ketone levels with a breath analyzer or urine strips.
+However, they’re not as accurate as a blood monitor.

-Many people report decreased hunger while following a ketogenic diet.
+Many people report decreased hunger while following a keto diet.

 The reasons why this happens are still being investigated.

-Bottom Line: A ketogenic diet can significantly reduce appetite and hunger.
+A keto diet can significantly reduce appetite and hunger.
 If you feel full and don’t need to eat as often as before, then you may be in ketosis.

-People often report brain fog, tiredness and feeling sick when first starting a very low-carb diet.
-This is termed the “low carb flu” or “keto flu."
-However, long-term ketogenic dieters often report increased focus and energy.
+People often report brain fog, tiredness, and feeling sick when starting a very low carb diet.
+This is termed the “low carb flu” or “keto flu.”

 When you get into ketosis, a large part of the brain starts burning ketones instead of glucose.
 It can take a few days or weeks for this to start working properly.

-Bottom Line: Many long-term ketogenic dieters report improved brain function and more stable energy levels, likely due to the rise in ketones and more stable blood sugar levels.
+Many long-term keto dieters report improved brain function and more stable energy levels, likely due to the rise in ketones and more stable blood sugar levels.

 These often cause people to quit the diet before they get into full ketosis and reap many of the long-term benefits.